Wojtekb30/Discord-Bot-Pi-Pico-Display/README.md

 This way you can track messages from the Discord server the bot is on.

-This program is also a example of USB communication between the computer and Pi Pico.
+This program is also a example/demo of USB Serial communication between computer and Pi Pico.

 The WaveShare E-Ink is equipped with a reset button, you can use it to force clear the E-Ink screen and reset the Pico's program.
 This may crash the Discord bot on the PC though.